snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

 #Enumerations

 Broadleaf provides two data structures to store enumeration like data, a BroadleafEnumerationType and a DataDrivenEnumeration.
 Both are, in essence, just a collection of Strings.
-A BroadleafEnumerationType is used to provide a predefined set of values to use in business logic, while a DataDrivenEnumerations is used to provide a variable set of values to use in places like drop-down menus.
+A BroadleafEnumerationType is used to provide a predefined set of values to use in business logic, while a DataDrivenEnumerations is used to provide a variable set of values to use in places like drop-down menus in the Admin console.

 ##BroadleafEnumerationType

-BroadleafEnumerationType is an interface that is implemented to create a custom enumeration of predefined hard-coded String values.
+The BroadleafEnumerationType is an interface that is implemented to create a custom enumeration of predefined hard-coded String values.
 An example from the Broadleaf framework would be FulfillmentType.
 FulfillmentType is an enumeration that contains values corresponding to the available FulfillmentGroup types.
 Here is how BroadleafEnumerationType is implemented by FulfillmentType:

 ```java
 public class FulfillmentType implements Serializable, BroadleafEnumerationType {